Sidetracked (magazine)

 Sidetracked is an online and print magazine that aims to capture the experience of adventure travel and extreme sports through personal stories.
 The magazine was started as a website in 2011 but in 2014 moved into print with a bi-annual journal.
 Sidetracked also gifts an annual grant to explorers through its adventure fund.
-Its editor-in-chief is John Summerton; the editor is Alex Roddie; the photo editor is Martin Hartley; other editors are Jenny Tough and Daniel Neilson.
-Contributing editors include Tom Hill and Kieran Creevy.
+Its editor-in-chief is John Summerton; the editor is Alex Roddie; the photo editor is Martin Hartley; the deputy editor is Jenny Tough; sub-editor is Emily Woodhouse.
+Contributing editors include Daniel Neilson, Tom Hill, and Harriet Folkes.